stemid/veeamclient/README.md

 		namespace='Veeam'
 	)

+## API Access

+With the basic Enterprise license you won't be able to access all the API features documented.

+Get a list of the ones you can access.

+	session = v.logonSession
+	for link in session.find('veeam:Links', v.namespace):
+		print(link.attrib.get('Href'))

+The logon\_paths property shows a list of those paths that you can match against to see why you might be getting 403 access denied.

+## More examples

 See the list\_job\_statistics.py file in tests/ that lists the current job statistics of all backup servers.

 Use repl.py for simple debugging, for example: